 You need to lead your clients, rather than be led by them.

 It’s very much good practice now to phone all of your clients to see how they are doing.
 That way you and your team can validate who really needs the help of your firm and what help they need.
 Now, these phone calls need to be shared out between the team.
 Our AMC members have personally called their top clients, but left the admin team or account managers to call the other clients.

 2. Set up virtual weekly question and answer sessions for your clients to join

 Our members are having great success hosting virtual weekly sessions with their clients and local business owners.
 They suggest to their clients, particularly the smaller clients, to attend these sessions, to get all their questions answered.
 As many clients have exactly the same questions, these virtual surgery sessions are a great time saver.
 Many of our members are inviting non-clients to join these sessions.
 They are a great way of generating new business in this strange time.
 Some of our members are running these sessions more than weekly.
 For example, they may partner once a week with a client who is an employment lawyer to answer the many employment law questions their clients are having right now.
-In the club we’ve also made it easy for our members to host these sessions by providing a slide deck to cover off all the main points from the help announced by the government.
+Here at the AMC we’ve also made it easy for our members to host these sessions by providing a slide deck to cover off all the main points from the help announced by the government.